codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

 ### Building .apk with release keys from an existing app bundle

 If your app settings in Codemagic have building Android App Bundles enabled, we will automatically include a script for generating a signed `app-universal.apk` during the YAML export.
-If you are creating a YAML file from a scratch, add the script below to receive this file:
+If you are creating a YAML file from a scratch, add the following script to receive that file:

     - |
       # generate signed universal apk with user specified keys